Dev-Craig44/rn-fundamentals/README.md

 ### Showing Picker Items

 To display the list of categories in a modal, we can use the `Modal` component from React Native.
 Inside the modal, we can render a `FlatList` to show all available categories.
 When a user selects a category, we update the selected value and close the modal.

+### Handling Selections

+When a user selects a category from the modal, we need to handle the selection by updating the state in the parent component.
+We can achieve this by passing a callback function as a prop to the `AppPicker` component, which will be called with the selected category when an item is tapped.